influxdata/docs-v2/content/v2.0/reference/glossary.md

 ### agent

-Core part of Telegraf that gathers metrics from the declared input plugins and sends metrics to the declared output plugins, based on the plugins enabled by the given configuration.
+A core part of Telegraf that gathers metrics from declared input plugins and sends metrics to declared output plugins, based on the plugins enabled for a configuration.

 Related entries: [input plugin](#input-plugin), [output plugin](#output-plugin)